Regenerative Agriculture Course

 Pen & notebook

-Lunch & refreshments (available from The Bread Social and Three Blue Ducks onsite)
+Lunch & refreshments (available for purchase from Three Blue Ducks onsite)

 Entry Requirements

-Must be able to work outdoors in varied conditions and handle practical physical tasks
+Must be able to work outdoors in varied conditions and handle physical tasks

 Accredited Learning